catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * take photocopies of the original minutes.
 The parish retains the original minutes
 * have the minutes certified by a parish priest who is certified to celebrate marriage.
 To avoid a conflict of interest, the documents must be certified by a priest from another parish
 * ensure that the approved certifier certifies that each copy of an original document is true and correct by:

   * physically sighting the original document and the copies of the front and back at the same time

-  * physically sighting the original document and the copies of the front and back at the same time
   * signing and annotating the copy of the document with wording similar to ‘I have sighted the original document and certify this to be a true and correct copy of the original document sighted’